 © PIXAR, The Blue Umbrella (2013) | Color script

-By virtue of being a short film about two umbrellas, rain was to have a definite impact on composition so Pixar carefully directed the look to support emotional feel scene-by-scene.
+By virtue of being a short film about two umbrellas, rain was to have a definite impact on composition and so Pixar carefully directed the look and sound of the rain to drive the emotion of the story scene-by-scene.
 Exposure times were varied and married to audio in an effort to create “soft and warm” droplets in pleasant frames and then “harsh and dry” rain in moments of despair.

 In The Blue Umbrella, story was largely told from a camera set at street level.
-This was an attempt to achieve a sense of familiarity and yet shots were distant from the action, so as not to feel invasive.
+This was an attempt to achieve a sense of familiarity, and yet camera shots were distant from the action so as not to feel intrusive.

 © PIXAR, The Blue Umbrella (2013)

 Consider what the character knows and what the audience knows.

 We need to know what the character is reacting to in order to perceive character development.
 Seeing what the character sees first gives context to their reactions.
 This lesson was drawn from when blue first sees red.
 Pay close attention to shot selection and sequence.
 Saschka creates suspense when blue’s attention glances off-screen before he reveals red in time to contextualize all character interaction and reaction.

 At Pixar, pre-visualization helps to focus the collective, creative effort and serves to direct art and story through the production pipeline to achieve films as close to original intent as is exemplified in the industry today.